Tengku Amalin A'ishah Putri

-Tengku Amalin A'ishah Putri binti Almarhum Sultan Ismail Petra (born 26 June 1984) is a member of the Kelantan Royal Family.
-She is the youngest sibling and only sister of the current Sultan of Kelantan, Sultan Muhammad V.
+Tengku Amalin A'ishah Putri binti Almarhum Sultan Ismail Petra (born 26 June 1984) is a member of the Kelantan royal family who is the Tengku Maharani Putri.
+She is the youngest child and only daughter of the 28th Sultan of Kelantan, Sultan Ismail Petra and Raja Perempuan Tengku Anis, and the youngest sibling of the 29th and current Sultan of Kelantan, Sultan Muhammad V.

 Early life and education

 Tengku Amalin was born in Kota Bharu, Kelantan on 26 June 1984 as the youngest child and only daughter of the 28th Sultan of Kelantan, Sultan Ismail Petra and Raja Perempuan Tengku Anis.
-Her siblings are Sultan Muhammad V (the current Sultan of Kelantan and the 15th Yang di-Pertuan Agong of Malaysia), Tengku Muhammad Faiz Petra (the Tengku Mahkota of Kelantan) and Tengku Muhammad Fakhry Petra (the Tengku Bendahara of Kelantan).
+Her siblings are Sultan Muhammad V (the 29th Sultan of Kelantan and the 15th Yang di-Pertuan Agong of Malaysia), Tengku Muhammad Fa-iz Petra and Tengku Muhammad Fakhry Petra.

 Tengku Amalin received her early education at Tengku Anis Kindergarten.
-She continued her primary education at Zainab Primary School (2) and her secondary education at Naim Lil-Banat Islamic Secondary School (2).
-She attended Centre For Foundation Studies International Islamic University of Malaysia (lIUM) and later continued with her studies at IIUM reading both Civil Laws and Shariah Laws.
-Four years later, she obtained her Bachelor of Laws (LLB) (Hons).
-She then pursued her studies at the University of Melbourne reading Master of Law (LLM).
+She continued her primary education at Zainab Primary School (2) and her secondary education at Naim Lil-Banat Islamic Secondary School.
+She attended Centre for Foundation Studies, at International Islamic University of Malaysia (lIUM) and continued with her studies at IIUM reading both Civil Laws and Shariah Laws.
+Later, she obtained her Bachelor of Laws (LLB) (Hons).
+She then pursued her Master of Law (LLM) studies at the University of Melbourne.